the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

   textElements[2].textContent.toUpperCase();
 ~~~~~~~

 This should display "I LIKE APPLES", "I LIKE BANANAS", and "I LIKE CASHEWS" in the browser.
 When you learned about arrays in JavaScript, you got introduced to array methods, such as the built-in `map()` method, as well.
 This method could be used here instead of assigning the modification to all HTML elements one by one.
 When using the `map()` method, we iterate over every element in the array and get access to each element in the `map()` method's callback function.
-In this callback function, we can then modify each element:
+In this callback function, we can then modify each element.
+Try it yourself before checking the solution below:

 {title="main.js",lang="javascript"}
 ~~~~~~~